Why People Regain Weight After Stopping GLP-1s — And How to Prevent It

 This is precisely why I built TouchCare Method around a physician-led, multi-pillar approach.
 The medication is one tool — an important one — but it's never the whole plan.
 Here's what a comprehensive protocol actually looks like:

-Strategic Strength Training.
-This is non-negotiable.
-A 2025 systematic review and meta-analysis found that resistance training during caloric restriction is the most effective intervention for maintaining lean body mass while reducing body fat.
+Strategic Strength Training A 2025 systematic review and meta-analysis found that resistance training during caloric restriction is the most effective intervention for maintaining lean body mass while reducing body fat.
 If you are on a GLP-1 medication and you are not doing resistance training at least two to three times per week, you are losing muscle you cannot afford to lose.
 I prescribe strength training the same way I prescribe medication — with specific frequency, intensity, and progression.

 What to Do If You're Thinking About Stopping